optimamodel/optima/INSTALLATION.md

     client/nginx.conf.example

-You you must make some changes to path names in the nginx.conf file:
+You must make some changes to path names in `nginx.conf`:

+1. change the paths on lines 30 and 98 (marked “CHANGE”) to your local Optima directories.
+2. change the first line to correspond to your username and group (or whatever user/group you want to run Optima as - this user must have read and execute permissions to both the Optima directory and to all of its parents).

 To run nginx, make sure it has been stopped: